teslamotors/fleet-telemetry/README.md

 # Tesla Fleet Telemetry
 ---------------------------------

-At Tesla we believe that security and privacy are core tenets of any modern technology.
+At Tesla, we believe that security and privacy are core tenets of any modern technology.
 Customers should be able to decide what data they share with third parties, how they share it, and when it can be shared.
-We've developed a decentralized framework: "Fleet Telemetry" that allows customers to create a secure and direct bridge from their Tesla devices to any provider they authorize.
+We've developed Fleet Telemetry, a decentralized framework that allows customers to create a secure and direct bridge from their Tesla devices to any provider they authorize.
 Fleet Telemetry is a simple, scalable, and secure data exchange service for vehicles and other devices.

 Fleet Telemetry is a server reference implementation.
-The service handles device connectivity, receives, and stores transmitted data.
-Once configured, devices establish a websocket connection to push configurable telemetry records.
+The service handles device connectivity as well as receiving and storing transmitted data.
+Once configured, devices establish a WebSocket connection to push configurable telemetry records.
 Fleet Telemetry provides clients with ack, error, or rate limit responses.

 ## Configuring and running the service

-As a service provider you will need to register a publically available endpoint to receive device connections.
-Tesla devices will rely on a mutual TLS (mTLS) websocket to create a connection with the backend.
-The application has been designed to operate on top of kubernetes but you can run it as a standalone binary if you prefer.
+As a service provider, you will need to register a publically available endpoint to receive device connections.
+Tesla devices will rely on a mutual TLS (mTLS) WebSocket to create a connection with the backend.
+The application has been designed to operate on top of Kubernetes, but you can run it as a standalone binary if you prefer.

-### Install on kubernetes with Helm Chart (recommended)
+### Install on Kubernetes with Helm Chart (recommended)
 Please follow these [instructions](https://github.com/teslamotors/helm-charts/blob/main/charts/fleet-telemetry/README.md)

-### Manual install (Skip this if you have installed with Helm on Kubernetes)
+### Manual install (skip this if you have installed with Helm on Kubernetes)
-1. Allocate and assign a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name), this will be used in the server and client (vehicle) configuration.
+1. Allocate and assign a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
+This will be used in the server and client (vehicle) configuration.

 2. Design a simple hosting architecture.
 We recommend: Firewall/Loadbalancer -> Fleet Telemetry -> Kafka.

 3. Ensure mTLS connections are terminated on the Fleet Telemetry service.

-4. Configure the Server
+4. Configure the server
 ```
 {
   "host": string - hostname,